ArkadiyVoronov/devops_testing_portfolio_kubernetes_cluster/README.md

 - ⚠️ **For demo/learning only** — cluster is destroyed after workflow ends

 Ideal for showcasing **infrastructure automation**, **Kubernetes basics**, and **observability patterns** in CI/CD pipelines.

+## 🚀 Kubernetes Deployment & Monitoring Demo

+This repository demonstrates a fully automated **single-node Kubernetes (K3s) cluster deployment** inside a GitHub Actions runner, followed by a **1-minute synthetic health check loop**.

+### ✨ Features
+- ✅ Installs K3s and configures `kubectl` in under 20 seconds
+- ✅ Deploys a test `nginx` application
+- ✅ Runs **6 health checks over 1 minute** (every 10s):
+  - Node and pod status via `kubectl`
+  - HTTP connectivity test via `curl` to the nginx service
+- ✅ **Sends deployment status to Telegram** (success/failure)
+- ✅ Exports encrypted `kubeconfig` as a workflow artifact (for audit/demo)

+> ⚠️ **Note**: The cluster runs inside the ephemeral GitHub Actions runner and is **destroyed after the workflow ends**.
+This is intended for **demonstration, testing, and DevOps portfolio purposes only** — not for production workloads.

+### 🔔 Telegram Notifications
+Upon completion, the workflow sends a message to your Telegram channel or chat with:
+- Workflow status (✅ Success / ❌ Failure)
+- Commit hash and branch
+- Duration and link to the run

+To enable this, add your Telegram bot token and chat ID as secrets (see [Setup](#setup)).

+### 📂 Artifacts
+After each run, you can download:
+- `local-kubeconfig.gpg` — encrypted Kubernetes config (decrypt with your passphrase)